sitedata/checklyhq.com/site/content/docs/browser-checks/login-scenarios.md

 Scenarios where a user provides credentials to get access to a web app are extremely common.
 They are also a great candidate for a browser check as these site transactions tend to be very crucial.

-## Using Environment Variables
+## Username / password login

-The code snippet below show how you can log into Github.
+The code snippet below shows how you can log into Github.

 ```js
 const browser = await puppeteer.launch()